GlPortal/specification/mini-spec/implementations.md

 # Implementations
 More Games that can be created using the engine.
-## Baby Bot
-A sokoban-like game for children featuring Alan the robot.
 ## Invaders
 An all out action shooter.
 - Secrets